 - Monitoring and recording behaviour and relationship issues.
 The school and C&LC follow a clear behaviour management system, which enables challenging behaviour and relationship problems to be identified, recorded and addressed.
 This process is part of the school and C&LC's overall positive behaviour policy.
 It supports the detection of bullying and allows for intervention at an early stage.
-When necessary, children will have a pastoral file where behaviour incidents are recorded.
-The school then uses the school's definition of bullying to assess situations as they arise and judge whether or not bullying has occurred or where a pattern of potential bullying behaviour may be developing.
-All staff will have post-it notes for use in out-of-classroom situations which can be transferred to the pastoral file or classroom incident book as appropriate.
+When necessary, incidents will be added to the Bullying Log.
+All staff will have post-it notes for use in out-of-classroom situations which can be transferred to the Bullying Log or classroom incident book as appropriate.
 These post-it notes will be kept in the playground bag which all staff on duty should carry. - Making sure the person being bullied is safe and feels safe.
 When a child says s/he is being bullied (including when s/he describes disability, racial, gender or homophobic bullying), it is important to acknowledge this.
 A child's feeling that s/he is being bullied should never be dismissed.
-Incidents of bullying reported by witnesses should be treated in the same manner.
-Incidents of racist bullying need to be reported to the Deputy Headteacher and the reporting of racist incidents policy. - Establishing and recording what happened by listening to different perspectives, including those of the person bullied, the person doing the bullying and those that have witnessed the bullying ('bystanders').
+Incidents of bullying reported by witnesses are treated in the same manner and will lead to a conversation with the targeted child Incidents of racist bullying need to be reported to the Deputy Headteacher and the reporting of racist incidents policy.

+Establishing and recording what happened by listening to the targeted child, different perspectives, including those of the person bullied, the person doing the bullying and those that have witnessed the bullying ('bystanders').
 Throughout this process a written record and log will be kept of the initial incident and any subsequent incidents.
-Records will be dated and kept in the class Pastoral File.
-If incidents escalate, and require the involvement of the Headteacher, a more formal recording system will be used.
-(See appendix C Sample Bullying Incident Report Form) - Deciding upon a response.
+Records will be dated and kept in the Bulllying Log.
+If incidents escalate, and require the involvement of the Headteacher, a more formal recording system will be used(see appendix D Sample Bullying Incident Report Form).
+Section A of the form includes:

+- Date, time incident reported - Member of staff to whom the incident was reported - Date, time, location of alleged incident - Nature of the alleged incident from the perspective of the person being bullied - Date, time when parents/carers were informed. - Deciding upon a response.
 All incidents of bullying will be responded to seriously and the behaviour of those who have been bullying will be questioned.
 It will be made clear that such behaviour is unacceptable.
 In all cases of bullying the school and C&LC will initially consider the use of a restorative approach to resolving the situation.
 The school and C&LC believe that children causing harm should be held to account for their behaviour.
-This means: - Accepting responsibility for the harm caused to the individual being bullied; - Accepting responsibility for the harm caused to others (for example staff, friends or family);

-- Recognising the need to take action to begin to repair the harm caused; and - Agreeing a range of actions in conjunction with all those involved- which will be monitored over an agreed period of time.
+This means: - Accepting responsibility for the harm caused to the individual being bullied; - Accepting responsibility for the harm caused to others (for example staff, friends or family); - Recognising the need to take action to begin to repair the harm caused; and - Agreeing a range of actions in conjunction with all those involved- which will be monitored over an agreed period of time.

-The school and C&LC is currently using the: Support Group Approach led by trained staff (See Appendix E)
+The school and C&LC is currently using the:

+• \\Support Group Approach led by trained staff\\